Core Curricular Learning Activities

-Conflict in Interprofessional Life was developed for advanced health science students.
-It is designed to reinforce that conflict is a natural part of our working life and influences our ability to make good decisions.
-Although conflict can be expected in the workplace, we have a professional responsibility to learn to deal with it effectively, and with composure.
+Conflict in Interprofessional Life is designed to reinforce that conflict is a natural part of our working life and influences our ability to make good decisions.
+Although conflict can be expected in the workplace, we have a professional responsibility to learn to engage conflict effectively, and with composure.
 An individual’s ability to manage conflict affects how an interprofessional team will function.

-Case-based Learning Activity: Pain Curriculum and/or Palliative Care
+Case-based Learning Activity: Pain Curriculum, Palliative Care and/or ARCTIC

-The educational context for Palliative Care is a simulated “interprofessional team meeting” during which each learner represents his or her respective profession.
-By participating and contributing in this interprofessional team meeting, the intended outcome for the learners is a sense of preparedness for a subsequent “patient/client/family meeting” involving a patient/client with advanced disease, in this case, advanced cancer.
-The “interprofessional team” consists of representatives from Dentistry, Medical Radiation Sciences, Medicine, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Social Work and Speech-Language Pathology.
+The educational context for Palliative Care is a simulated “interprofessional team meeting” during which each learner represents their respective profession.
+By participating in and contributing in this interprofessional team meeting, students learn about palliative care and requirements of "patient/client/family meeting" involving a patient/client with advanced disease.

 IPE Component in a Practice Setting

-This learning activity is built into existing clinical placements at one or more practice sites, and focuses on professional competence.
-This is key to delivering the interprofessional curriculum in a collaborative care setting where the students see actual patients/clients and team members.
-The IPE component in a practice setting can be delivered in a structured or flexible model to be completed over the course of the student’s educational program with our many practice partners.
+This learning activity is built into existing clinical placements at one or more practice sites, and focuses on the development of competence in interprofessional collaboration.
+Students are integrated into care settings where they interact and work with patients/clients and other interprofessional team members.
+The IPE Component in a Practice Setting can be delivered in a structured or flexible model to be completed over the course of the student’s educational program with our many practice partners:

 IPE Structured Placement

-Students will be placed in an interprofessional team within a clinical care unit at a practice site.
-They will participate in one or two facilitated introductory tutorials and then continue to meet as a group on a regular basis for patient/client/family-themed tutorials.
-Upon completion of their clinical experience, they will be asked to offer a group presentation.
+Students are placed in an interprofessional team within a clinical care unit at a practice site.
+They participate in one or two facilitated introductory tutorials and then continue to meet as a group on a regular basis for patient/client/family-themed tutorials.
+Upon completion of their clinical experience, they deliver a group presentation.

 IPE Flexible Placement

-Students who are not able to participate in a structured IPE clinical placement will need to work with their placement supervisor to complete the following 3 IPE Flexible Placement activities:
+Students who are not able to participate in a structured IPE placement will need to work with their placement supervisor to complete the following 3 IPE Flexible Activities: